 An introduction to Buenos Aires urban culture, this travel course will provide students with an experiential learning opportunity through a series of itineraries related to the city’s historical, political, literary, artistic, and musical scenes.
 The course will emphasize cultural exchange, engagement with the space, and personal transformation.
 Knowledge of Spanish helpful but not required.

 Urban Cultures - Buenos Aires

-An exploration of the history of video games, with an emphasis on games and gaming systems from 1977 to 1996.
+This course will explore the history of video games, with an emphasis on games and gaming systems from 1977 to 1996.
 Games will be explored as technology, entertainment and a product of culture.
-Students will play games and write about developments in visual design, evolution of sound and music, representations of gender and race and other topics.
+Students will play games on the original consoles and write about developments in visual design, evolution of sound and music, representations of gender and race and other topics.

 The History of Video Games: 1977-1996

 Interdisciplinary exploration of topological data analysis—the mathematical study of "the shape of data"—and its interpretations in movement and physical metaphor.
 Includes in-class and in-studio components, culminating in a performance.
 Intended for open-minded students seeking to augment their mathematical/dance training and process with new modalities and vocabularies.

 Topological Data Analysis Through Structural Dance Improvisation